jacksonianrtaylor/movie_rec_proj/README.md

 2. With python3 and pip:
     1. Create a python virtual env in the main project directory. (my working python version: 3.10.7)
     2. Install the following packages to the virtual env: opendatasets, pandas, numpy, scikit-learn, scipy, ordered-set, gensim, nltk, jupyter
-    5. Activate the virtual environment
+    3. Activate the virtual environment (LOOK: This has been changed)
+    LOOK: Should go through this process by removng the env and then reinstalling it

-3. Open the complete_11_03_2023.ipynb file in the main project directory and connect to the kernel of the python virtual environmenty you created.
+3. Open the full_model.ipynb file in the main project directory and connect to the kernel of the python virtual environment you created.

-4. Run the complete_11_03_2023.ipynb notebook.
+4. Run the full_model.ipynb notebook top to bottom.

-5. Kaggle Requirments (same as above):
+5. Kaggle Requirments:

-    * Upon running the first cell for the first time in the containers lifetime, the user will be asked for their username and key which can be found in a fresh api token from kaggle.
+    * Upon running the first cell, the user will be asked for their username and key which can be found in a fresh api token from kaggle.

     * Instructions to get api token to authenticate the data request(Note: kaggle account required):
         1. Sign into kaggle.
         2. Go to the 'Account' tab of your user profile and select 'Create New Token'.
         3. This will trigger the download of kaggle.json, a file containing your API credentials.

+    * After inputing credential the files from the-movies-dataset will start downloading in a new folder called "the-movies-dataset".

     * If the files have already been downloaded and stored in the "the-movies-dataset" folder, than this cell does nothing and requires no credentials.